 Other factors make T-Mobile Magenta attractive, such as 3GB of LTE hotspot data for Magenta subscribers.
-If you have two or more lines of data through T-Mobile Magenta, the carrier will cover the cost of a $9 monthly Netflix subscription (or a $4.99 monthly Quibi subscription if you prefer that streaming service).
+If you have two or more lines of data through T-Mobile Magenta, the carrier will cover the cost of a $9 monthly Netflix subscription.
 The Magenta plan's price also takes fees and taxes into account, so the price T-Mobile advertises is the one you'll see on your bill at the end of the month.
 Travelers get free texting and one hour of Wi-Fi on Gogo-enabled flights with Magenta.

 Note that Magenta doesn't include HD video streaming and LTE hotspot data; instead, video streaming is capped at 480p resolution and your unlimited hotspot data comes in at 3G speeds.
 For many users that won't matter, and for the ones who do value those features, Magenta Plus offers HD video streaming and 10GB of LTE hotspot data for an extra $10 per month for each line on a family plan.
 (It's $15 if you have only one line.)
 Magenta Plus also includes unlimited in-flight Wi-Fi through Gogo.
 T-Mobile is currently waiving the cost of a third line of Magenta Plus, just as it is with other unlimited plans.